-If you’re not sure where Lingít Aaní is located, I’ve outlined it on the map to the left.
+If you’re not sure where Lingít Aaní is located, I’ve outlined it on the map above.
 Most of what constitutes Lingít Aaní is now part of the United States (going on 151 years) and is known as Southeast Alaska.
 There are other Tlingit lands, however, that lie in Canada, in the far northwest of British Columbia and in southern Yukon.

 I decided I wanted to make a comprehensive list of every community in Lingít Aaní today, including all municipalities and census-designated places.
 Nearly all of these communities have names in Lingít that can be found in the book Haa Léelk’w Hás Aaní Saax’ú (Our Grandparents’ Names on the Land)—and I have listed them by those names first.